 Planning and preparation are vital when establishing support requirements for participants.
 Our aim is to provide tailored supports, training, mentoring and planning assistance for young people with a disability to successfully transition from school to work and other post school options.

-To be eligible for consideration for the Get Started Program in 2019, the Student must be:
+To be eligible for consideration for the Get Started program, the student must be:

 - A School Student in Year 11 or 12 who has been assessed as having a diagnosed disability, injury or illness i.e. has the ability to self-care and manage own medication needs, or has access to a Student Support Learning Officer to assist during training;